xperiandri/blazor-fluxor/samples/04-MiddlewareSample/README.md

 2. Create a new class `AnExampleMiddleware` and descend it from the `Blaxor.Fluxor.Middleware` class

 ## Consuming your middleware
-Fluxor will not automatically discover and install Middlewares.
+Fluxor will *not* automatically discover and install Middlewares.
 These must be registered manually.
 In the Client's `Program` class change the serviceProvider configuration like so

 ```
 var serviceProvider = new BrowserServiceProvider(services =>
 {
-	services.AddFluxor(options =>
+	services.AddFluxor(options => options
-		options
+		.UseDependencyInjection(typeof(Startup).Assembly)
+		.AddMiddleware<Blazor.Fluxor.Routing.RoutingMiddleware>() // So we can see route changes in the console
 		.AddMiddleware<AnExampleMiddleware>()
-			.UseDependencyInjection(typeof(Program).Assembly)
 	);
 });
 ```